↑

 Boundaries give you control over your life and make it easier to love the people around you without feeling like you’ve lost yourself.

-Healthy boundaries help you take care of yourself (and stay sane!) while still getting all your work done, spending time with friends and family, and serving others in a way that brings glory to God!
+Robust self-care boundaries help you take care of yourself (and stay sane!) while still getting necessary work done, spending time with friends and family, and serving others in a way that glorifies God!

 How Can I Get Started Setting Healthy Personal Boundaries?